okorach/sonar-tools/README.md

 sonar-measures-export -k myProjectKey1,myOtherProjectKey -m _all -r -o all_measures.csv
 ```

+# sonar-findings-export
-# sonar-findings-export (Also available as sonar-issues-export (deprecated) for backward compatibility)
+(Also available as `sonar-issues-export` for backward compatibility, but deprecated)

 Exports a list of issues as CSV  or JSON.
 The export is sent to standard output or into a file
 Plenty of issue filters can be specified from the command line, type `sonar-findings-export -h` for details.